-Best Picks: Top Concrete Overlay Designs & Ideas
+Best Picks, Top Concrete Overlay Designs, And Ideas

 A concrete overlay is probably one of the best things that ever happen to the construction and remodeling industry.
 An overlay is a thin layer of material that is applied on top of an existing concrete slab to restore it, improve its look, and enhance function.
 One standout feature of an overlay is the range of possible designs available.
 To help give you an idea, here are the best design picks for an overlay.